modernice/goes/command/README.md

 }
 ```

-Using a `Bus` to handle commands is quite l

 ### Aggregate-based command handler

 For commands that act on aggregates, you can use the command handler provided by